Raghavendracv/SelfPaceLearning/Technical_Summary.md

 **GO:**

-All problems should have atleast two approaches.
-Test all approaches using Table-Driven Test.
-Add Benchmark test for each problem.

 https://golang.org/pkg/ -- Documentation for standard library packages To begin with, look at the documentation for the following packages:
 *  bufio